Chapter 14 : Festive Flirting

 Hermione did not wait around to hear Lucy’s response, she tutted loudly and turned on her heel, eager to find someone she could have a more mature conversation with.
 A hand grabbing her wrist stopped her after a few steps.
 She was spun around and came face-to-face with Draco, she was close enough to smell the alcohol on his breath.

 “Are you angry with me Granger?” he taunted.

-“Go and sober up Malfoy, come back and speak to me when you’re not under the influence of copious amounts of alcohol.”
+“Go and sober up, Malfoy.
+Come back and speak to me when you’re not under the influence of copious amounts of alcohol.”

-“I love it when you talk dirty,” he tried to wink at her but ended up blinking instead.
+“I love it when you talk dirty.”
+He tried to wink at her but ended up blinking instead.

 Hermione tried to pull her arm free from his grip but Draco pulled her closer.
 Before she had the chance to tell him to let her go, he leant further towards her and planted a wet kiss on her lips.
-It took her a split second to realize what was happening but as soon as she did, Hermione mustered all of her strength, planted her hands on his chest and pushed as hard as she could.
+It took her a split second to realise what was happening but as soon as she did, Hermione mustered all of her strength, planted her hands on his chest and pushed as hard as she could.
 He stumbled back and had just managed to steady himself when Hermione threw him off balance by raising her hand and for the second time in her life she slapped Draco Malfoy hard across the face.

 “Don’t you ever do that again, Malfoy,” she told him through gritted teeth before turning away once more and leaving the house.

 As soon as she was outside, Hermione apparated back to her own doorway and entered her flat, slamming the door behind her.
 She was absolutely furious at Draco; alcohol or not he had completely crossed the line.

 A/N So probably not the first kiss you were all expecting, I'm sorry in advance!
 As my way of apology, I have the next 3 chapters written so updates should come pretty quickly!
 As always, any and all reviews are appreciated, I like to know your thoughts on my work :)